 US Applicants must provide:

-– The application form filled out with the required information (including a detailed budget).
+– A completed application form with the required information (including a detailed budget – template below)

-– A clear description of the project for which the grant is being requested; and a PDF including a short resume of the artist(s) or the French partner institution.
+– A clear description of the project for which the grant is being requested